 Boaters on the Shropshire Union Canal are to benefit from a £250,000 upgrade to three Grade Two-listed lock flights near Market Drayton.
 A team from CRT has worked on the Tyrley, Adderley and Audlem lock flights on the Shropshire/Staffordshire border - a total of 25 locks.
 They are refurbishing or replacing eight sets of lock gates, 14 lock ladders and carrying out vital masonry repairs and ground stabilisation work.
 The canal has had to be drained in certain sections to allow scaffolding and lifting equipment to be installed and lock gates, weighing several tonnes, to be craned in and out.
 Other existing gates have been strengthened and repaired to create a water tight seal.

 The team are still on plan to finish the repair project and re-open the canal on 11th March.
-This means that all the canal will be back in water and open for navigation again in good time for Easter and the start of the 2016 main boating season.
+This means that all the canal will be back in water and open for navigation again in good time for Easter and the start of the warmer weather for boating.

 Port Salford is a freight terminal currently under construction on the banks of the Manchester Ship Canal in Barton-upon-Irwell in the City of Salford, Greater Manchester.
 The Manchester Ship Canal is the only ship canal in the United Kingdom and the eighth longest in the world.
 This waterway, of course, was well known for the old Barton Swing Bridge and the unique swing aqueduct of the Bridgewater Canal.
 These bridges were built at the same time as the Ship Canal was constructed and replaced the original Brindley canal aqueduct and the original stone road bridge across the river Irwell.